-Choosing an international travel insurance can be a headache and worrisome when preparing for your travels.
+Choosing travel insurance can be a headache and worrisome when preparing for your travels.
 The thought of needing medical treatment abroad, is not something we like to think about, but should plan for.
-To help you plan for your travels, this comparative travel insurance tool from Bootsnall as well as this travel insurance guide from Squaremouth are great resources.
+See this comparative travel insurance tool from Bootsnall for more resources.

-We were thrilled with the World Nomads experience.
+We were thrilled with our World Nomads experience.
 We found them very responsive and with a stress-free claims process.
-We will definitely use World Nomads again as we get ready to eat our way authentically through Southeast Asia, with all teeth in place!
+We will definitely use World Nomads again as we continue to eat our way around the world – with all teeth in place!